TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 We use our own <a href="https://cdn.thecaduceus.eu.org" alt="CDN">Content Delivery Network</a> to remotely control general code behaviour and <a href="https://cryptography.thecaduceus.eu.org" alt="Cryptography-API">Cryptography-API</a> to encrypt user provided strings.</b></p>
 <div align="center"><a href="https://colab.research.google.com/github/TheCaduceus/Multi-Cloud-Transfer-Tool/blob/main/Rclone.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></div>

+> **Warning**: MCT Tool currently have no active maintainer at the moment, so development of new features is currently stale.
+For this reason, MCT Tool only receiving bug fixes and minor changes to prevent depreciation.
+Backend & APIs used by MCT Tool will work as usual.

 <h2><b>📑 INDEX</b></h2>
 <p><b><a href="#mct-tool-">⚡MCT Tool</a></b></p>
 <p><b><a href="#-notice">⛔NOTICE</a></b></p>